scoobaroo/rails-debugging/README.md

 ## Pry and Rails

 That's enough about Pry's awesome REPLabilities.
-You're all working on Rails projects these days so let's look at how you can use Pry in Rails.
+You've all been working on Rails projects these days so let's look at how you can use Pry in Rails.

 ```ruby
 [14] pry(#<Book>):2> b = Book.new